redis/redis-doc/topics/client-side-caching.md

 ## Opt-in caching

-(Note: this part is a work in progress and is yet not implemented inside Redis)

 Clients implementations may want to cache only selected keys, and communicate explicitly to the server what they'll cache and what not: this will require more bandwidth when caching new objects, but at the same time will reduce